 Take Citgo's LubeAlert Oil Analysis Program, an electronic analysis program for heavy-duty oils, gas engine oils and special products, including water-based hydraulic fluids.
 (Tests can also be customized for oils not falling into standard categories.)
 The program monitors more than 160,000 engines and 1,700 fleets of all makes and models, and has a database documenting trends on virtually all types of diesel engines.
 The Summary Analysis feature creates a "maintenance report card" that allows management to rate maintenance facilities, target problem areas and evaluate engine makes and models.

-The Shell LubeAnalyst program offers easy-to-use software that enables users to view and track test results and view offline management information.
+The Shell LubeAnalyst program offers easy-to-use software that enables users to view results, track test results and view offline management information.
 Late last year, Shell Lubricants revamped the program to better help customers improve equipment and vehicle reliability, while reducing maintenance costs.
 This includes an online user interface that offers a worldwide sample historic database and failure trends on various types of equipment and engine types.

 Once results from an oil analysis are received, it's important that the report be fully understood.
 Consult with the oil analysis provider if you're unsure of anything.